rerobots/hardshare/doc/pages/maint.md

 configurations and shared devices.

-## How to run the cient without keeping a terminal open?
+## How to run the client without keeping a terminal open?

 Run it with [GNU Screen](https://www.gnu.org/software/screen/) or [tmux](https://github.com/tmux/tmux/wiki).
 For example,